 - The forecasts called for force 6 wind but lessening by the afternoon to 5 and even 4 near Levitha, our destination.

 - Alice had all her edited articles and photographs ready to be uploaded to the IWMF office.
-Here we had a good 3G signal but since there is no signal at all at Levitha, the upload had to be done before our departure.
+Here we had a good 3G signal but since there is no signal at all in Levitha, the upload had to be done before our departure.

 After Alice finished with her editorial work we were ready to leave but before that we had to raise the 2nd anchor.
 We did this with the windlass.
 Then, the anchor, its chain, and the line had to be stowed before raising the primary anchor.